Social Capital has started investing in startups, sight unseen

 Now, Social Capital has another trick up its sleeve.
 It’s beginning to invest in far-flung startups, sight unseen.

-How it works: entrepreneurs from anywhere in the world can fill out a questionnaire, then submit revenue figures and either raw engagement or transaction logs (or both) to Social Capital, including sometimes by granting the firm direct access to the cloud services they use.
+Entrepreneurs from anywhere in the world can fill out a questionnaire, then submit revenue figures and either raw engagement or transaction logs (or both) to Social Capital, including sometimes by granting the firm direct access to the cloud services they use.
 It’s entirely self-serve.
-If Social Capital likes what it’s sees, it will write a check of up to $250,000.
+If Social Capital likes what it sees, it will write a check of up to $250,000.
 If it doesn’t, it will at least deliver feedback to the startup regarding tweaks it might make to its business model. (

 How can Social Capital possibly know how to improve a company’s business model when it hasn’t even met its founders?
 Palihapitiya and Ashley Carroll, the firm partner who oversees the program — dubbed “capital-as-a-service” — explain that Social Capital has already built up an enormous database of information over time with the help of its more traditional venture portfolio companies.